-After receiving a possible invitation to attend UCM, the Examination Committee will determine the number of credits you can transfer and you will be informed on this by email before the beginning of the academic year.
+After receiving a possible invitation to attend UCM, the Board of Examiners will determine the number of credits you can transfer and you will be informed on this by email before the beginning of the academic year.
 The maximum number of credits that can be transferred to UCM is 60 ECTS.

-During the introduction days, you will discuss the consequences of the credit transfer for your curriculum with the Examination Committee.
+During the introduction days, you will discuss the consequences of the credit transfer for your curriculum with the Board of Examiners.

 Please note that credits needed in order to be eligible for admission cannot be transferred, nor can credits obtained from a community college or junior college.

 University College Maastricht has a Binding Study Advice.
 This means that in your first year of the programme, you must obtain a minimum of 45 out of 60 ECTS credits.
 Students who fail to earn enough credits will receive a negative Binding Study Advice that leads to exclusion from the programme for a period of six years.
 All students who are at risk of receiving a negative Binding Study Advice will receive a warning after their first semester.